 If you own your own company or you are a busy professional building your career you understand the pull to fill every moment of your time wisely.
 Especially if you have a family!
 While there are countless time management methods that claim to be the perfect solution, the truth is there is no “one size fits all” answer.
 However, there are a few things that can help with time management!
 Especially when you suck at managing your time and all other methods have failed.

-#1 Schedule your energy for better time management
+#1 Schedule your energy

 Craig Groeschel says you need to schedule your energy not just your hours.
 He calls this your “usable hours.”
 If you have a chronic illness or struggle with fatigue and energy spikes and drains this method could work for you.
 It’s one I have found great success with!